-Any time a driver is negligent or acts with the intent to cause harm a serious car accident and devastating car accident injuries can result.
+Any time a driver is negligent or acts with the intent to cause harm, a serious car accident and devastating car accident injuries can result.
 However, there are some common reasons for car crashes that every driver and every passenger should know about.

-Eight Possible Reasons for Your Car Accident
+Seven Possible Reasons for Your Car Accident

-Whether you’ve been hurt on a city street, rural road, or interstate highway in Wisconsin, it is important to consider the following possible causes of your crash:
+Whether you’ve been hurt on a city street, rural road or interstate highway in Wisconsin, it is important to consider the following possible causes of your crash:

-- Drunk drivers.
 It is against the law for adults to drive with a blood alcohol content (BAC) of 0.08 percent or higher in Wisconsin.
 The BAC limits for drivers under age 21 and for those driving commercial vehicles is even lower.
 However, even people who are drinking and below the legal BAC limit may still have impaired driving skills.

 Of course, any time a driver fails to act with reasonable care or violates a rule of the road, that driver can cause a catastrophic accident.

-In order to recover damages for your accident injuries, you are going to have to prove that someone was legally responsible for causing your auto accident.
+To recover damages for your accident injuries, you are going to have to prove that someone was legally responsible for causing your auto accident.
 Therefore, you are going to have to know why the accident happened.

 The first steps in determining what caused your crash will occur at the scene of the accident.
 You can start the investigation by:

-- Writing down the names, contact information, driver’s license numbers, and insurance information for all of the other drivers involved.
+Writing down the names, contact information, driver’s license numbers and insurance information for all of the other drivers involved.

-- Writing down the names and contact information for all passengers and witnesses to the crash.
+Noting and keeping the names and contact information for all passengers and witnesses to the crash.

-- Calling the police and having them conduct an initial accident investigation.
+Calling the police and having them conduct an initial accident investigation.

 However, your investigation won’t end there.
 Instead, you may need additional evidence that can be obtained during the legal discovery phase of a Wisconsin car accident case.
 For more information on how to know what caused your car accident and what damages you may be entitled to pursuant to Wisconsin law, please read our free book, The Ultimate Guide for Automobile Accident Victims, and please start a live chat with us today.